 ```

 This table resembles the code we discussed in Chapter 5.
-Next, we make a map of this data for all states using techniques covered in Chapter 4:
+Next, we make a map of this data for all states using techniques covered in Chapter 4.
+To do this, we create a most_recent data frame by joining the us_states geospatial data with the covid_data data frame before filtering to only include the most recent date.
+Then, we use the most_recent data frame to create a map that shows deaths per 100,000 people.

 We can see this same death rate data for all states on a map.